arcan1s/awesome-widgets/md_readme/en.md

 Port of MPD server.
 Default is `6600`.

+**MPRIS player name**

+MPRIS player name.
+The DBus interface of an music player should be enabled.
+Default is `auto`.

 **Package manager**

 List of commands, which will be run.
 Number of null lines is a number of unneeded lines.
 Defaults: